xyflow/react-flow-docs/docs/introduction.md

 - **Plugin Components:** [Background](/docs/api/plugin-components/background), [MiniMap](/docs/api/plugin-components/minimap) and [Controls](/docs/api/plugin-components/controls)
 - **Reliable**: Written in [Typescript](https://www.typescriptlang.org/) and tested with [cypress](https://www.cypress.io/)

-## React Flow Pro

-We are working full time on React Flow and related projects.
-If you are using React Flow commercially, please consider to do a monthly [pro subscription](https://pro.reactflow.dev/pricing).
-By subscribing to React Flow Pro you are helping us to secure the further maintenance and development of the library.

-## Attribution

-React Flow includes a small attribution that links to the React Flow website.
-Per default, the attribution is displayed in the bottom right corner.
-With the attribution we want to achieve that companies who are using React Flow in commercial applications finance the development of the library.

-We expect users who are using React Flow commercially to subscribe to [React Flow Pro](https://pro.reactflow.dev) if they want to remove the attribution.
-In non-commercial applications you may hide the attribution without subscribing but are welcome to [sponsor us on Github](https://github.com/sponsors/wbkd).

 ## Migrate to v10

 If you want to migrate to v10 you can check out the ["Migrate to v10 Guide"](/docs/guides/migrate-to-v10).